-6 Children whose home lies on the boundary line will be considered to be in the catchment.
+&lt;sup>6 Children whose home lies on the boundary line will be considered to be in the catchment.

-7 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a step brother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
-Siblings are those on roll in Reception to Year 6 or with a formal offer of admission to those year groups.
+&lt;sup>7 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a step brother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
+Siblings are those on roll in Years 7 to 11 or sixth form or with a formal offer of admission to those year groups.